Parsis: Notable Parsi people

 The Parsi community has given India several distinguished military officers.
-Field Marshal Sam Hormusji Framji Jamshedji Manekshaw, Military Cross, the architect of India's victory in the 1971 war, was the first officer of the Indian Army to be appointed a Field Marshal.
+Field Marshal Sam Manekshaw, Military Cross, was the first officer of the Indian Army to be appointed a Field Marshal.
 Admiral Jal Cursetji was the first Parsi to be appointed Chief of the Naval Staff of the Indian Navy.
 Air Marshal Aspy Engineer served as India's second Chief of Air Staff, post-independence, and Air Chief Marshal Fali Homi Major served as the 18th Chief of Air Staff.
 Vice Admiral RF Contractor served as the 17th Chief of the Indian Coast Guard.
 Lieutenant Colonel Ardeshir Burjorji Tarapore was killed in action in the 1965 Indo-Pakistan war and was posthumously awarded the Param Vir Chakra, India's highest military award for gallantry in action.

 The Parsi community has produced several notable sports figures who have made significant contributions to their respective fields.
 In cricket, Nari Contractor, Rusi Modi, Farokh Engineer and Polly Umrigar were renowned for their exceptional skills and leadership.
 In music, rock musician Freddie Mercury; composer Kaikhosru Shapurji Sorabji; conductor Zubin Mehta.

 In literature and journalism, they boast authors Rohinton Mistry, Firdaus Kanga, Bapsi Sidhwa, Ardashir Vakil, and investigative journalists Ardeshir Cowasjee, Russi Karanjia, and Behram Contractor.
 The film industry features screenwriter and photographer Sooni Taraporevala, actors Boman Irani, Erick Avari, actresses Nina Wadia and Persis Khambatta, and Thailand's cinematic pioneer Rattana Pestonji.
+Indian Architect Hafeez Contractor is also a Parsi.

 Educational and legal achievements include educator Jamshed Bharucha, suffragist, cultural studies theorist Homi K. Bhabha, and first female barrister Mithan Jamshed Lam, Pakistan's first Parsi Supreme Court Justice Dorab Patel, and constitutional experts Fali S. Nariman and Nani Ardeshir Palkhivala, along with former Attorney-General of India Soli Sorabjee, and Supreme Court Justice Rohinton F. Nariman, India's first female photojournalist, Homai Vyarawalla, also hails from this community, as does Naxalite leader and intellectual Kobad Ghandy.

+Portrayals in fictional works

+In the The Perveen Mistry Investigations series of mysteries by American author Sujata Massey, the novels' primary protagonist, the first female lawyer in 1920s Bombay, is a member of the city's Parsi community.
+Her Parsi background is often woven in as an element of the story's plot.